 In her spare time Lisa loves walking, reading and going to the beach.
 Lisa is married to Rob and together they have three teenage sons.

-DR STEPHEN MAUS HEAD OF SENIOR SCHOOL
+ROB FULLER HEAD OF SENIOR SCHOOL

 MICHAELA SUTHERLAND EXECUTIVE ASSISTANT TO THE PRINCIPAL